christofsteel/uniprint/README.md

 # uniprint

-A shell script to print on the printers on IRB printers of the TU Dortmund
+A shell script to print on the IRB printers of the TU Dortmund

 # Installation